Centres of Excellence

-Centres of Excellence (COEs) are nationally or multi-nationally funded institutions that train and educate leaders and specialists from NATO member and partner countries, assist in doctrine development, identify lessons learned, improve interoperability, and capabilities and test and validate concepts through experimentation.
+NATO Centres of Excellence are nationally or multi-nationally funded institutions accredited by NATO.
+They train and educate leaders and specialists from NATO member and partner countries, assist in doctrine development, identify lessons learned, improve interoperability and capabilities, and test and validate concepts through experimentation.
 They offer recognized expertise and experience that is of benefit to the Alliance and support the transformation of NATO, while avoiding the duplication of assets, resources and capabilities already present within the NATO command structure.

-Coordinated by Allied Command Transformation (ACT) in Norfolk, Virginia in the United States, COEs are considered to be international military organizations.
 Although not part of the NATO command structure, they are part of a wider framework supporting NATO Command Arrangements.
-Designed to complement the Alliance's current resources, COEs cover a wide variety of areas, with each one focusing on a specific field of expertise to enhance NATO capabilities.
+Designed to complement the Alliance's current resources, Centres of Excellence cover a wide variety of areas, with each one focusing on a specific field of expertise to enhance NATO capabilities.
+The overall responsibility for Centres of Excellence coordination and utilization within NATO lies with Allied Command Transformation, in co-ordination with the Supreme Allied Commander Europe.

-ACT has overall responsibility for COEs and is in charge of the establishment, accreditation, preparation of candidates for approval, and periodic assessments of the centres.
-The establishment of a COE is a straightforward procedure.
-Normally, one or more members decide to establish a COE.
+Allied Command Transformation is in charge of the establishment, accreditation, preparation of candidates for approval, and periodic assessments of the centres.
+The establishment of a Centre of Excellence is a straightforward procedure.
+Normally, one or more members decide to establish a Centre of Excellence.
 The idea then moves into the concept development phase.
-During this phase the "Framework Nation" or "Nations" fleshes out the concept to ACT by providing information such as the area of specialization, the location of the potential COE and how it will support NATO transformation.
+During this phase the "Framework Nation" or "Nations" fleshes out the concept to Allied Command Transformation by providing information such as the area of specialization, the location of the potential Centre of Excellence and how it will support NATO transformation.

-Once ACT approves the concept, the COE and any NATO country that wishes to participate in the COE's activities then negotiate two Memorandums of Understanding (MOU): a Functional MOU, which governs the relationship between Centres of Excellence and the Alliance and an Operational MOU, which governs the relationship between participating countries and the COE.
-Once participating countries agree to and sign the MOU, the COE seeks accreditation from ACT.
+Once Allied Command Transformation approves the concept, the Centre of Excellence and any NATO country that wishes to participate in the Centre of Excellence's activities then negotiate two Memoranda of Understanding: a Functional Memorandum of Understanding, which governs the relationship between Centres of Excellence and the Alliance and an Operational Memorandum of Understanding, which governs the relationship between participating countries and the Centre of Excellence.
+Once participating countries agree to and sign the Memorandum of Understanding, the Centre of Excellence seeks accreditation from Allied Command Transformation.

-The Alliance does not fund COEs.
+The Alliance does not fund Centres of Excellence.
 Instead, they receive national or multinational support, with "Framework Nations", "Sponsoring Nations" and "Contributing Nations" financing the operating costs of the institutions.
-Twenty-one COEs have either received NATO accreditation or are in the development stages.
+Twenty-eight Centres of Excellence have received NATO accreditation.

 Role of the Centres of Excellence

-In addition to giving NATO and partner country leaders and units the opportunity to augment their education and training, COEs also help the Alliance to expand interoperability, increase capabilities, aid in the development of doctrine and standards, conduct analyses, evaluate lessons-learned and experiment in order to test and verify concepts.
+In addition to giving NATO and partner country leaders and units the opportunity to augment their education and training, Centres of Excellence also help the Alliance to expand interoperability, increase capabilities, aid in the development of doctrine and standards, conduct analyses, evaluate lessons-learned and experiment in order to test and verify concepts.

 Different types of participants

-There are three different types of supporters for COEs: "Framework Nations", "Sponsoring Nations" and "Contributing Nations".
-Generally, a Framework Nation agrees to take on the responsibility of developing the concept and implementation of the COE.
-In addition, it agrees to provide physical space for the operation of the COE, as well as personnel to run the institution.
-Sponsoring Nations contribute financially to the COE and also provide personnel, whose salary they cover.
-Contributing Nations may provide financial support or some other service that is of use to the functioning of the COE.
+There are three different types of supporters for Centres of Excellence: "Framework Nations", "Sponsoring Nations" and "Contributing Nations".
+Generally, a Framework Nation agrees to take on the responsibility of developing the concept and implementation of the Centre of Excellence.
+In addition, it agrees to provide physical space for the operation of the Centre of Excellence, as well as personnel to run the institution.
+Sponsoring Nations contribute financially to the Centre of Excellence and provide personnel, whose salary they cover.
+Contributing Nations may provide financial support or some other service that is of use to the functioning of the Centre of Excellence.

 Receiving NATO accreditation